MEGHA-MURALI/MSc_Robotics_Final_Year_Project/README.md

 3. Follow the instructions in the notebook to test the audio translation models.

-### Image-Based Testing

-For image-based testing, you can use the images from [my blog](#).
-Please note that the images for number recognition will be updated soon.

 Thank you for your efforts in testing the system!